 I had the great fortune and pleasure to serendipitously see the Emperor and Empress last week.
 The chances of that happening are almost as slim as winning the lottery.
 It was night-time and I was stopped from crossing the road by a policeman.
 I instinctively knew what great fortune I had been bestowed, as I was just at the top of the avenue of Gingko trees in the Koukyogaien National Garden.
 (Koukyogaien literally means the outer garden of the Imperial Palace).
 Subsequently the lights were fixed to red for all approaches and the entourage approached, black cars barely visible except for their gleam, against the dark of night.
 Just as the Emperor passed me (and I like to think because I was waving like a loon and visibly overcome by emotion) the light was turned on in the car and there in front of me was the Emperor and Empress of Japan in clear view.
 They were impeccable, splendid, breathtaking…imperial.
-It was the perfect ending to my day at the Palace.
+It was the perfect ending to my day at the Palace Garden and Hotel.

 I had started my morning just as fortuitous, with a welcome and unexpected reunion with an old JET buddy from my days in Ibaraki.
 I was on my way to the Palace Hotel when a mail came in from my old friend.
 I had plenty of time to spare before my engagement, so we arranged to meet in the outer gardens of the Imperial Palace for a walk and a catch up.
-Not expecting to meet anyone before my engagement at the Palace, I had a route planned to do myself before meeting up with my Irish family and friends at the Palace Hotel.
+Not expecting to meet anyone before my engagement at the Palace, I had a route planned to do myself before meeting up with my Irish family and friends at the Palace Hotel for afternoon tea.
 I adjusted it for a walk-and-talk and we only did a small part of the formidable gardens, but it was more impressive than either of us had anticipated.

 I actually walked in from Sakuradamon station over Iwaida bridge on the side of the Hibiya moat.
 (The yellow line of the left foreground of the above photo).
 We caught the gardens at the end of the autumnal colours, but the trees and shrubbery were still magnificently resplendent.